varuzam/webchat/README.md

 # webchat
-WebChat for learning Flask etc.
+It is for learning Flask and etc.